- What You Need

 - Good plants.
 Muscadine varieties can be broken into four categories: two based on fruit color (black or bronze), and two based on flower type: perfect flowered (self-pollinating) and female.
 If you plan to grow only one vine, it can be black or bronze, but must be perfect flowered if you plan to enjoy fruit.
 Female varieties produce no pollen.
 Therefore, they should be inter-planted with perfect flowered varieties for proper pollination and fruit set.
 (See Table 1).

 To plant, dig a hole large enough to accommodate a bushel basket.
 Adjust the soil pH to 6.0 to 6.5.
 If you do not know the pH, take a soil sample.
 If you do not want to take a soil sample, thoroughly mix ½ cup of agricultural limestone (dolomitic type) to the soil taken from the hole.
 Then, plant the vine the same depth it grew in the nursery and water it.
 Following watering, cut the plant off.
-Leave about six inches of the plant above the soil line.
+Leave about 6 in. of the plant above the soil line.
 Caution: Do not put fertilizer in the planting hole.
 Do not apply fertilizer immediately after planting.

 The one wire trellis (Figure 1) and the double curtain trellis (Figure 2) are the two most common trellises used by backyard gardeners.
 The one wire trellis is easier to construct, but yields are greater from the double curtain.
 If space is limited, the double curtain should be used to maximize production.